Clifford Orbits from Cayley Graph Quotients: Discussion

 Extending our construction to higher qubit Clifford groups would require the definition of new relations with each increase in qubit number.
 Intriguingly, extending our presentation for $\mathcal{C}_2$ to a presentation for $\mathcal{C}_3$ only requires the addition of $4$ relations \cite{Selinger2013}, none of which involve the phase gate.

-After building their presentations, we studied the Cayley graphs for $\mathcal{C}_1$ and $\mathcal{C}_2$, as well as for all $\mathcal{C}_2$ subgroups generated by a subset of Hadamard, phase, and CNOT gates.
-Our protocol contracts the Cayley graph, yielding a quotient graph that is isomorphic to the state's reachability graph.
-Specifically, we quotient by the stabilizer subgroup for a particular state, ensuring only non-trivial group action remains.
+After building their presentations, we studied Cayley graphs for $\mathcal{C}_1$ and $\mathcal{C}_2$, as well as all $\mathcal{C}_2$ subgroups generated by a subset of Hadamard, phase, and CNOT gates.
+Our protocol contracts the Cayley graph, yielding a quotient graph that is isomorphic to a state's reachability graph.
+Specifically, we quotient by the stabilizer subgroup for a particular state, ensuring only non-trivial action is represented by remaining edges.
 Using this procedure, we can analyze the evolution of a state through circuits comprised of the given gate set.
 Since we begin with the state-independent Cayley graph, this quotient protocol and analysis can be applied to any quantum state.

 We emphasize that the techniques put forth in this paper are not limited to Clifford circuits.
 Any finite gate set can be represented by a discrete Cayley graph.
 The Cayley graph can then be made finite by imposing a cutoff on graph distance, which constrains the depth of a circuit.
 Accordingly, the program established in this paper could be used to study even universal gate sets in quantum computation, up to a fixed circuit depth.
 Our techniques could furthermore be straightforwardly extended to computation with qutrits or qudits.